-At 30 June 2013, if interest rates had changed by -/+100 basis points from the year end rates with all other variables held constant, post tax profit for the year would have been \$0.21 million lower/higher (2012: change of 100 bps - \$0.82 million lower/higher), mainly as a result of higher/lower interest expense on borrowings.
-Equity would have been \$0.21 million lower/higher (2012: \$0.82 million lower/higher).
+At 30 June 2013, if interest rates had changed by - /+100 basis points from the year end rates with all other variables held constant, post tax profit for the year would have been \$0.21million lower/higher (2012 - change of 100 bps: \$0.82million lower/higher), mainly as a result of higher/lower interest expense on borrowings.
+Equity would have been \$0.21million lower/higher (2012 - \$0.82million lower/higher).

-b) Credit risk
+(b) Credit risk

-Credit risk is the risk of financial loss if a client or counterparty to a financial instrument fails to meet its contractual obligations.
+Credit risk is the risk of financial loss if a customer or counterparty to a financial instrument fails to meet its contractual obligations.

 Salmat has a Credit Policy which provides the guidelines for the management of credit risk.
-The guidelines provide for the manner in which the credit risk of clients is assessed and the use of credit ratings and other information in order to set appropriate account limits.
-Clients that do not meet minimum credit criteria are required to pay up front.
-Clients who fail to meet their account terms are reviewed for continuing credit worthiness.
+The guidelines provide for the manner in which the credit risk of customers is assessed and the use of credit ratings and other information in order to set appropriate account limits.
+Customers that do not meet minimum credit criteria are required to pay up front.
+Customers who fail to meet their account terms are reviewed for continuing credit worthiness.

-Credit risk on derivative contracts is minimised by principally dealing with large banks with an appropriate credit rating.
-The maximum exposure to credit risk at the reporting date is the carrying amount of the financial assets as summarised on page 68.
-As at 30 June 2013, the Group's exposure to clients with a balance greater than \$1 million totalled \$13.5 million (2012: \$25.6 million).
+Credit risk on derivative contracts is minimised by principally dealing with large banks with an appropriate credit rating The maximum exposure to credit risk at the reporting date is the carrying amount of the financial assets as summarised on page 84.
+As at 30 June 2013, the Group's exposure to customers with a balance greater than \$1million totalled \$13.5million (2012: \$25.6million).
 The Group does not consider that there is any significant concentration of credit risk.

-c) Liquidity risk
+(c) Liquidity risk